Best subscription billing software for SaaS in 2026: A decision guide

 Before evaluating vendors, think about these five questions:

-4. What's your tax posture?
+What's your tax position?
 You handle compliance yourself with a tax engine.
-Or you want a merchant of record to take it off your plate (and a percentage of revenue with it).
+Or you want a merchant of record to take it off your plate (and take a percentage of revenue with it).

-5. What's your engineering posture?
+What's your engineering plan?
 Comfortable configuring billing through a vendor dashboard.
 Or you want billing as code, versioned, scriptable, integrated into CI/CD.

 The answers map cleanly to one of the six decision branches below.